The Cornwall We Want

 Future musing on a county with less tourism

-by saltash_dude, almost 4 years ago
+by saltash_dude, over 4 years ago

 Like Porthtowan Residient says a reliance on tourism is something I'm thinking about.
 My thoughts are purely speculative and just based on my perception of things.